-Option B: At the time of application, candidates should submit a recording of themselves teaching a 20 minute lesson to a pupil.
-This can either be uploaded on our website or two copies of the DVD can be posted to the LCME office.
+Option B: Candidates should submit a recording of themselves teaching a 20 minute lesson to a pupil.
+Two copies of the recording should be submitted at the time of application, in DVD format.

-A 'live' teaching session is preferred; any candidate choosing the recording option must seek approval from the Chief Examiner in writing in advance of the entry, explaining the necessities that govern their choice.
+Examiners prefer to see a 'live' teaching session; any candidate choosing the DVD option must seek approval from the Chief Examiner in writing in advance of the entry, explaining the necessities that govern their choice.